MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/workload-identity.md

 1. Configure the managed identity for token federation.
 1. Configure service account annotations and application pod labels to use workload identity.
 1. Configure workload identity settings on the Kubernetes cluster.
+1. Disable workload identity on the cluster.

 For an overview of this feature, see [Workload identity federation in Azure Arc-enabled Kubernetes (preview)](conceptual-workload-identity.md)

 > [!IMPORTANT]
 > The Azure Arc workload identity federation feature is currently in PREVIEW.